 The musky fishing season in Wisconsin begins in May.
 In the southern part of the Wisconsin, the musky season opens with the regular spring gamefish opener, which is the first Saturday in May.
-In the northern half of the state, the season begins on the Saturday nearest Memorial Day.
-The dividing line between north and south is Highway 10.
+In the northern half of the state–including in Boulder Junction and Vilas County—the season begins on the Saturday nearest Memorial Day.
+The dividing line between the north and south regions is U.S. Highway 10.

 In the first days of the musky season, everything is just waking up.
-Water temperature becomes the key to finding the best places to fish for musky.
+Water temperature becomes the key to finding the best places to fish for Musky.
 Look for shallow bays and areas where the bottom substrate is dark-colored.
 These will be the places where the sun warms the water more quickly than other parts of the lake.
 Baitfish, insects and hungry panfish will all be attracted to these warm areas.
-And, where you find active fish, you’ll find muskies.
+Where you find active fish, you’ll find muskies.

-For the musky angler targeting these shallow areas during the spring, the go-to bait should be the bucktail spinner, commonly referred to as simply bucktails.
+For the musky anglers targeting these shallow areas during the spring, the go-to bait should be the bucktail spinner, commonly referred to as simply “bucktails.”